All posts by Katie Sindt

 Social Studies mini spark

-Early Enrichment Spark #51: National Cookie Day!
+1. Set up your Early Enrichment Mini Spark recording page: #51: National Cookie Day

-Then, who is the most FAMOUS lover of cookies???
+3. Who is the most FAMOUS lover of cookies???
 Well, Cookie Monster!
 Who else?
 To help celebrate National Cookie Day, sing along with the video below!

 Chocolate Chip Cookies